byayex/QueueQuick/README.md

 ## Project Background

 QueueQuick started as a side hustle with the vision of offering versatile waitlist solutions to entrepreneurs.
 Although the project is nearly finished, I decided to shift my focus to other business ideas.
-Therefore, I've made this project public for anyone who might find it useful or wants to continue its development.
+Therefore, I've made this project public for anyone who might find it useful or wants to contribute.

 I was not caring about code style and stuff so dont judge me :)